 The Modern Rustic style offers a sleeker, contemporary side to casual country and rustic furniture with design elements that bring a little of the outdoors in.
 Reclaimed driftwood mantels, wide plank floors, stone fireplaces and live edge dining tables will find a home here.

 Color palettes are inspired by natural materials and typically include lots of white, gray, wood tones and metallic colors.

 Modern Rustic style is often blended with specific decorative accessory styles to create more distinct and personal design styles such as

-Scandinavian style is inspired by the snow and mountains of the Nordic countries.
-Think pared back coziness, clean lines and plenty of texture using natural materials like wool, sisal, cotton and wood.
+Scandinavian design is characterized by a minimalist, clean-lined approach that looks to combine functionality with beauty.
+Think coziness, clean lines and plenty of texture using natural materials like wool, sisal, cotton and wood.
 Combine those textures with natural colors like cream, white, grays and maybe a touch of pastel or colors toned down with grey for a light, airy feel.